-How many of us lose our patience because we haven’t got time to listen to others because of our hurried lives?
-I feel we have less time now, than when I was growing up.
+How many of us lose our patience because we haven’t got time to listen because of our hurried lives?
+I feel we have less time now than when I was growing up.

-We’re also focusing on the wrong things, making things instead of people our priority.
+We’re also focusing on the wrong things, making things instead of people a priority.
 The world is moving quickly and in order to keep pace we need to move with it.
-It doesn’t help of course, when others aren’t moving with us.
+It doesn’t help when others aren’t moving with us.

 When we feel anxious, unhappy, or worried about something we have no patience.
-Do we see ourselves as being the impatient ones, or do we just see other people being the difficult ones?
-I believe circumstances can influence the way we feel about ourselves and about others.
-When we’re less happy, we will have less patience towards others.
-We lose sight of the importance of patience.
+Do we see ourselves as being impatient or do we just see other people being difficult?
+Sadly, our circumstances can influence the way we feel about ourselves and others.
+When we’re not happy, we have less patience.
+We have lost sight of the importance of patience.

-Impatient people want things done yesterday?
+Impatient people want things done yesterday.
 They certainly don’t waste time in getting the job done, but they’re forgetting to enjoy the experience that goes with it.
-Working on a project, however long that project takes, is an experience.
-Perhaps that’s something we should embrace more of.

-Obviously when it comes to family, patience is vital.
-It’s a key part to the foundation of a happy childhood.
-Bringing children up without patience will only ever amount to being a chore.
-It’s important to nurture the parent and children relationship.
-Without it, there can be no meaningful relationship.
+When it comes to family, patience is important.
+It’s a key component and forms the basis of a happy childhood.
+It’s important to nurture the parent and children relationship through patience.
+All relationships need time and patience.